gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

 The `baud` rate is how fast the serial communication can happen in bits per seconds.
 Most GPS's only transmit at `9600` baud by default.
 Some of them you change this, the NEO-6M can be changed, but I have left it at the default.
 Not setting able via the cloud.

 The `sim808` is another type of GPS, not used in this project.
 It relies on GSM/GPRS signals and SIM card.
 Not setting able via the cloud.

 The `enabled` flag can set via the cloud Shadow/Device Twin setting.
 It will automatically switch the sensor on or off when set.
 The pin values, once set should never need changing.

-## LiDAR Information Section

-    "lidarInfo": {
-        "enabled": true,
-        "tx": 4,
-        "rx": 17,
-        "baud": 115200
-    }

-The sensor will retrieve the distance between it len and an object in front.
-The distance is in CM, with a minimum of 1 cm to a max of 1200cm.
-Any value outside this range is an error for this sensor.

-The configuration is for the pin numbers used to communicate with the LiDAR sensor.
-The `RX` and `TX` are the pins on the ESP32 device side, not the sensor side.
-As with all [UART Protocol](https://www.circuitbasics.com/basics-uart-communication/#:~:text=UART%20stands%20for%20Universal%20Asynchronous,transmit%20and%20receive%20serial%20data.) devices the `RX` and `TX` get crossed over.
-See the documentation related to UART.

-The `baud` rate is how fast the serial communication can happen in bits per seconds.
-I am using the default value for this sensor.
-Not setting able via the cloud.

-The `enabled` flag can set via the cloud Shadow/Device Twin setting.
-It will automatically switch the sensor on or off when set.
-The pin values, once set should never need changing.